-When you look in your house do you see paper clutter everywhere?
+When you look at your house do you see paper clutter everywhere?
 Paper clutter can build up quickly, so it’s important to have an organizational plan in place.
 One way that I organize paper clutter is with…more paper!
 I use printables that help me get organized along with labels and stickers to affix onto my planner or other items to color code important documents.
 Keep reading for more tips to help you get organized!

 How to Organize Your Paper Clutter